 Anthony Davis actually had a better chance than many thought, because even though the Pelicans were expected to make the playoffs, they largely did it without DeMarcus Cousins.
 With DeMarcus sidelined, the Pelicans had a 21-13 record, significantly better than their 27-21 record with him.
 Last season, when the Pelicans finished 34-48 and missed the playoffs, the Pelicans were 7-10 with DeMarcus Cousins on the court.
 The belief was, with some additional help and decent guard play, this team could be a top four seed in the Western Conference.
 That almost happened, as this team ended up as the sixth seed, but ended up sweeping third-seeded Portland in the first round, once again, all without DeMarcus Cousins.

 The whole reason the Pelicans even ended up as the sixth seed is due to their struggles with DeMarcus in the lineup, as their two lengthiest win streaks came with DeMarcus out of commission.
-Carrying this team was a big man in Anthony Davis who anchored this defensively-challenged roster to a 14th ranked defense, as well as a 10th ranked offense.
-They were the fastest paced team in the league, so their 3rd place ranking in team’s PPG and 29th place ranking in opponents PPG are slightly skewed, but the fact that this team did so well under the evolving leadership of Anthony Davis means he does deserve several first place votes.
+Carrying this team was a big man in Anthony Davis who anchored this defensively-challenged roster to a 14th-ranked defense, as well as a 10th-ranked offense.
+They were the fastest paced team in the league, so their third place ranking in team points per game and 29th place ranking in opponents points per game are slightly skewed, but the fact that this team did so well under the evolving leadership of Anthony Davis means he does deserve several first place votes.

-Harden however, increased his usage rate by two percent, and yet, due to Chris Paul’s presence, picked his spots better, as his shooting percentage increased overall and from three, all with more attempts on average being taken.
+Harden however, increased his usage rate by two percent, and yet, due to Chris Paul’s presence, picked his spots better, as his overall shooting percentage and three-point shooting percentage increased, all with more attempts on average being taken.
 His assists obviously dropped by two, but his turnover percentage actually decreased by four percent as well.
 Overall, as Chris Paul took a backseat to Harden, it only made the shooting guard more dangerous, and resulted in the Rockets setting their franchise-best in wins for a single season, as well as win percentage.
 If that alone doesn’t win you over, then go ahead and take a comprehensive look at his advanced stats on basketball-reference.com and a couple highlights reels on YouTube; that should do it.

 Rookie of the Year